error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/Segmented_Spacetime_and_the_Origin_of_Molecular_Zones_in_Expanding_Nebulae.docx.md

 4.6
-Chemical Stability and the Formation of Molecular Zones While the hierarchical metric structure explains the geometric foundation of segmented spacetime, its thermodynamic consequence is equally
+Chemical Stability and the Formation of Molecular Zones While the hierarchical metric structure explains the geometric foundation of Segmented Spacetime, its thermodynamic consequence is equally
 fundamental: The emergence of chemical stability within temporally slowed regions.
 Segmented Spacetime predicts that gravitational segmentation not only slows local time but also reduces effective thermal energy in proportion to the time-density field .
 This provides a natural